Robert William Stirling-Hamilton, RN

 20 Dec 1939

 HMS Thistle (Cdr.
 R.W.
-Stirling-Hamilton, RN) departs Rosyth for her 4th war patrol.
-She is ordered to patrol in the Skagerrak near Skagen to intercept the German pocket battleship Deutschland which is reported to be at sea.
+Stirling-Hamilton, RN) departed from Rosyth for her 4th war patrol.
+She was ordered to patrol in the Skagerrak near Skagen to intercept the German pocket battleship Deutschland which is reported to be at sea.

 For the daily positions of HMS Thistle during this patrol see the map below.